he Literary analysis of Norwegian Wood Chapter 10

 Midori is still able to express her emotions and experiences with Toru, even though, he had been really mean to him.
 She told him about her feelings.
 After all that time, Toru is finally sharing his feelings with her, it proves that she is able to have some influence on her.

 Midori wants to be with Toru and expecting from him.
 Toru, on the other side is not doing same.
 He is sailing in two boats and being unfair to both of them along with that with his own life as well.

 Midori clearly tells Toru that his wait for Naoko is nothing more than waiting in midst of nowhere.
 Midori is sure improvising Toru’s life if he let her do that.

 Toru begins to explore the edges of sentiments, physical intimacy, and sexual vulnerability with Midori.
 He loves and does not want to hurt her at the same time.
 Moreover, he wants to keep the love of Naoko in his heart as well.

-In Norwegian Wood Chapter 10, we see that apart from being Naoko’s roommate and close friend, Reiko has become very honest friend to Toru as well.
+In literary analysis of Norwegian Wood Chapter 10, we see that apart from being Naoko’s roommate and close friend, Reiko has become very honest friend to Toru as well.
 Her advices to Toru shows that she wants him to move forward in his life and do not stay stagnant at one place.
 She wants him to go with his heart and even it leads to hurting Naoko.

 More From Word Fuss